MathieuNls/clever-challenge/README.md

 ## The Challenge

+To enter the challenge:

+- Fork this repository
+- Implement your solution
+- Open a pull request with your solution.
+In the body of the pull request, you can explain the choices you made if necessary.

+You can alter the data structure, add files, remove files ... you can even start from scratch in another language if you feel like it.
+However, note that we do use golang internally.

+If you don't feel comfortable sharing your pull-request with the world (pull-request are public) you can invite me (@mathieunls for github, bitbucket and gitlab) and Florent Jousset (@heeko for github, bitbucket and gitlab) to a private repo of yours.
+Don't bother to send code by email, we won't read it.

+### Part 1
-The challenge for trainee applicant consists in parsing a few diffs--in the most efficient way possible (speed, maintainability, evolvability, ...)--and compute the following statistics:
+The first part of the challenge consists in parsing a few diffs--in the most efficient way possible (speed, maintainability, evolvability, ...)--and compute the following statistics:

 - list of files in the diffs
 - number of regions